yonkahlon/Zenject/README.md

         }
     }

 And let's say we want the damage of the EnemyWeapon class to be specified by the EnemySpawner class.
 How do we pass that argument down to EnemyWeapon?
-In this case it might be easiest to create the EnemyWeeapon class first and then pass it to the factory.
+In this case it might be easiest to create the EnemyWeapon class first and then pass it to the factory.
 However, for the sake of this example let's pretend we want to create the EnemyClass in one call to Instantiate

     public class EnemyFactory
     {